 The minor variation to the assessment methodology results in a reclassification of the condition of native vegetation from "not in low condition" to "low condition" for the purposes of 5.2.2 of the EOAM.
-The reclassification of condition of vegetation in this assessment from "not in low condition" to "low condition" complies with the assessment protocol under clause

-27(3)(b) and clause 27(3A)(b) of the Native Vegetation Regulation 2005.
-In this case the classification of the condition of vegetation was varied because the condition of the vegetation to be cleared is substantially degraded resulting in loss of or reduced viability.
+The reclassification of condition of vegetation in this assessment from "not in low condition" to "low condition" complies with the assessment protocol under clause 27(3)(b) and clause 27(3A)(b) of the Native Vegetation Regulation 2005.
+In this case the classification of the condition of vegetation was varied because of the low viability of one small patch of vegetation surrounded by cropping and the condition of the areas of Coolibah/Blackbox Woodland to be cleared are substantially degraded resulting in loss of or reduced viability.